norairlabs/docs-norairlabs-com/docs/sdk/products/modules-bay-x24/instruction-set/report-input-connectors.md

 # Report Input Connectors

 Returns the input connectors logic state in bulk.
-This instruction offers a way of knowing the logic state of each input connector.
-It returns a byte array with four 8-bit clusters with the 32 input connectors.
+This instruction offers a way of knowing the logic state of all input connectors in one go.
+It returns a byte array with four 8-bit clusters with the 32 input connectors logic states.

 ## Request